Last Updated: 8/28/22 | August 28th, 2022

 Known as “the city of women,” this temple was dedicated to the Hindu god Shiva and features a number of outstanding red sandstone statues.
 (You need an Angkor Wat Pass to visit.)

-If you have time, visit Tonle Sap, Southeast Asia’s largest freshwater lake.
-It is 52km (32 miles) from Siem Reap.
+If you have time, visit Tonle Sap, Southeast Asia’s largest freshwater lake and UNESCO nature reserve.
+It is 52 kilometers (32 miles) from Siem Reap.
 Sailing down the river and around the lake gives you a look at how closely Cambodian life is tied to this major waterway.
-Tours start around $2.50 USD per person.
+You can rent a boat for around $20 USD.

 Want to spend more time in Cambodia?
 Great!
 You should!
 There are tons of other places to visit.
 Here are my suggestions: